Wolfyxon/go-sqlite3-sys/README.md

 # Go SQLite3 Sys

 This is a **SQLite3** database driver for **Go**.
-I made it because I wanted to learn how database drivers works in Go and also to learn the language better.
+I made it because I wanted to learn how database drivers work in Go and also to learn the language better.

 Works by just binding to the sqlite3 C library.